Otus-DevOps-2019-11/Aritain_microservices/README.md

 https://hub.docker.com/u/ganhart - actual docker images

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

+### logging-1 HW description

+Implemented a logging infrastructure for the current docker-containers in the project.

+For this purprose a new file docker-compose-logging.yml was created with a description of logging infrastructure.

+As a logging tools were used the following: ElasticSearch, Logstash, Kibana, Zipkin

+~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 ### monitoring-2 HW description